island-is/island.is/libs/clients/middlewares/README.md

 In the above example, it will return a response from the cache:

 - If it's less than 5 minute old.
 - If it's less than 1 day old.
-In this case it will immediately update the cache in the background to get fresh data for future requests.
+In this case it will immediately update the cache in the background to return fresher data in future requests.
 - If it's less than 30 days old and the server is offline or returns an error response (eg "500 Internal Server Error").

 ### Authorized APIs

 The cache is shared for all requests by default.
-Requests that have an authorization headers need special consideration since those won't get cached by default.
+Requests that have an authorization headers need special consideration since those won't be stored by default.

-If the API is not using `innskra.island.is` or serving data that is not specific to the authenticated user, then you may configure cache-control to support shared caching:
+If the API is not using `innskra.island.is` or serving data that is not specific to the authenticated user, then you may configure cache-control to support shared caching for authorized requests:

 ```ts
 const registryFetch = createEnhancedFetch({